kidsneuro-lab/vdjpuzzle/README.md

 Type `source activate vdjpuzzle` to activate the environment.

-Copy the scripts folder to your analysis directory, and run `bash VDJPuzzle.sh`.
+Symlink or copy bin/vdjpuzzle into your path, and run `vdjpuzzle --arguments`.